-The pads are maintained regularly on an as needed basis.
+The pads are maintained regularly on an as-needed basis.

-Wastewater Pond Controls
+3.5.6 Wastewater Pond Controls

 Regular maintenance of the stormwater and leachate ponds should minimize potential odors from these features.
-The leachate ponds are more likely to be a source of odors, though they are aerated regularly.
+The leachate ponds are a potential source of odors, though they are aerated regularly.